 Charges for textbooks and equipment are separate from tuition.
-The institution does not charge for books and supplies or equipment until the student receives the items.
-Incidental supplies, such as paper, pencils, and calculators are to be furnished by students.
-There is a \$70 graduation fee.
+The institution does not charge for books and equipment until the student purchases and receives the items.
+Incidental supplies, such as paper and pencils, are to be furnished by students.
+All students are required to wear a uniform.